tanupoo/fiapy/README.md

     ~~~~

 The default port number is 18880.
-If you want to see the debug message, you add "-d 99" as the parameter.
+If you want to see the debug message, you add "-d (number)" into the parameter.
+Using "-d 2" will show verbose messages.

-If you want to use the IEEE1888.3 security, you simply add "-s" option.
+If you want to use the IEEE1888.3 security,
+you have to add "-s" option with the security level.

     ~~~~
-    % fiapy.py -s
+    % fiapy.py -s 2
     ~~~~

 The default port number is 18883.

 It's not allowed to use both secure and non-secure mode in same time.
+If you want to run secure and non-secure severs, you have to run both.

 To get a latest value of the key, you can get it like below.